 In a large pot over medium heat, bring about 4 quarts water to a boil.
-Add pasta and cook for about 7 to 8 minutes or until firm to bite.
-Add spinach at the last minute of cooking.
-Remove from pot and drain well.
+Add pasta and cook for about 1 to 2 minutes less than package directions.

-In a large saucepan over medium heat, add bacon and cook, stirring regularly, until crisp.
-With a slotted spoon, remove from pan and reserve drippings.
+While the pasta is cooking, heat a saucepan over medium heat.
+Add bacon and cook, stirring regularly, until crisp.
+With a slotted spoon, remove from pan.

-Add flour to drippings and cook, stirring regularly, for about 1 minute or until bubbly.
-Gradually add milk, stirring regularly.
-Bring to a boil, whisking constantly, for about 3 to 5 minutes or until thickened.
+Gradually add milk, whisking vigorously to prevent lumps.
+Bring to a simmer, whisking constantly, for about 3 to 5 minutes or until thickened.

 Add pasta-spinach mixture and 2/3 of the bacon to the cheese sauce and stir gently to combine.

 Lightly grease a casserole with cooking spray.
 Spoon pasta mixture into casserole.
 Top with the remaining 1/3 of the bacon and the remaining 1 cup cheddar cheese.